probonopd/snomapp/README.md

     ├── xml.go           # Snom XML types (SnomIPPhoneMenu, SnomIPPhoneText, …)
     └── handlers.go      # HTTP handlers that render the XML pages
 ```

+## Potential extensions

+### Configuration web UI

+To be written.
+Currently it's so simple it's not even needed.

+### More intelligent scenes

+To be written.

+### Autodiscover and integrate with HomeAssistant devices

+Support HomeAssistant device autodiscovery schemes not limited to Tasmota and WLED devices (this would not require a HomeAssistant server).

+### Show security camera video feeds

+Some security cameras, e.g., Tapo, stream rtsp locally but snom phones apparently only support mjpeg.
+Possibly a translation layer needs to be written.

+### Play radio stations

+A radio station browser is built in; an interface to steer autodiscovered radio players on the network still needs to be written.

+### Integrate with door openers and intercom

+E.g., those by Siedle (with some suitable 3rd party hardware).

 ## Install on server